bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ![](https://mpxzvqn7ysfysw.preview.forestry.io/img/run-nmp.png)

-`Run yarn command` can install javascript dependencies automatically to your project without having to configure the step manually.
+`Run yarn command` can install javascript dependencies automatically to your project without having to configure the step manually. if the project was made with yarns in this case npm steps will be dropped and yarn steps used.

+if project uses expo kit, a cocoapods install step gets into the workflow for ios dependencies.

 ### Native dependencies